 This work is supported by China Postdoctoral Science Foundation.
 Dr. Zhaoxi Sun is supported by the PKU-Boya Postdoctoral Fellowship.
-We are grateful for many valuable and insightful comments from the anonymous reviewers.
+We are grateful for many valuable and insightful comments on the performance of different charge schemes from the anonymous reviewers.